ewenmcneill/testsudokupadathome/README.md

 that is the `screen` marker for a screen tty.)

-Then to play puzzles with the local version, use `bin/playsudokupad` to convert the puzzle link into one that references the local webserver, eg
+Then to play puzzles with the local version, use `bin/playsudokupad` to convert the puzzle link into one that references the local webserver, and put that into the cut'n'paste buffer, ready to past into a browser tab.
+For instance (some GAS puzzle links):

     bin/playsudokupad https://tinyurl.com/vc7xu34w
     bin/playsudokupad https://sudokupad.app/sudoku/BLLGjtrb4P